Vantiq/vantiq-extension-sources/README.md

 *   `dockerRegistry`: Required.
 The name of the registry to which the image should be pushed (i.e. `docker.io`, `quay.io`, etc.).
 *   `pathToRepo`: Required.
 The path to the docker repository.
-This is typically the `namespace` portion of registry URIs that follow the `registry/namespace/repo:tag` structure, but each registry can very.
-This value should begin and end with "/" (i.e. `pathToRepo=/vantiq/`).
+This is typically the `namespace` portion of registry URIs that follow the `registry/namespace/repo:tag` structure, but each registry can vary, (i.e. `pathToRepo=/vantiq/`).
 *   `dockerRegistryUsername`: Optional.
 The username used for authenticating with the given docker registry.
 *   `dockerRegistryPassword`: Optional.
 The password used for authenticating with the given docker registry.
 *   `imageTag`: Optional.
 The tag used when pushing the image.
 If not specified, the tag will default to "latest".